My Time at Portia: Gameplay

 The player must gather resources and combine them in recipes to create items.
 Eventually, players gain more tools that allow them to harvest resources faster, such as a chainsaw to chop down large trees.
 Once items are complete, they can be submitted for rewards, town favor and money.
 The largest assignments can directly change the town itself.
 The game also contains dungeons that require the player to fight enemies.
-Players are also able to romance (hang out and marry) certain NPCs.
+Players are able to romance (hang out and marry) certain NPCs.
 Gameplay is done in a third-person perspective and combines aspects of role-playing video games and simulation games.

 Development

-My Time at Portia was initially released as an early access game on Steam from 23 January 2018 before being fully released a year later.
+My Time at Portia was initially released by Chinese studio Pathea Games as an early access game on Steam from 23 January 2018 before being fully released a year later.
 Three months later, it was ported to the following consoles: Nintendo Switch, Xbox One and PlayStation 4.
 A mobile version for Android and iOS was released on 5 August 2021 followed by macOS on 12 May 2022.

+In October 2025, it was announced that Seed Lab, the developer of Starsand Island, collaborated with Pathea Games My Time at Portia.
+Starsand Island will release on 1 February 2026 featuring two characters from Portia.